hipic/cdh-solr/README.md

 If you running remotely, please use --zk zk_ensemble.
 ```

-Update the zookeeper option, for example, solr runs on host2, host3, host4:
+If there are more than one zoopkeepers, update the zookeeper option, for example, solr runs on host2, host3, host4:
 ```bash
 SOLR_ZK_ENSEMBLE=host2:2181,host3:2181,host4:2181/solr
 ```